 Changing a Registered Agent for an LLC

-One of the most significant agent disadvantages is that broad grants of authority can have serious consequences for your business.
-Although you can create an agency relationship through an oral agreement, it’s advisable to have a written agency agreement.
+One of the most significant disadvantages of agents is that broad grants of authority can have serious consequences for a business.
+Although it’s possible for businesses to create an agency relationship through an oral agreement, it’s advisable to have a written agency agreement.
 Many companies have fought legal battles over whether an agent had the legal authority to bind the business to an agreement.
-Save yourself the trouble and review your agency agreement with a professional before signing.
+It’s prudent for business owners to avoid that trouble completely by creating and reviewing an agency agreement with a professional before signing.

-On this page, we learned what are agent types, including the corporate agent, general agent, special agent, and employees.
-If you appoint someone as your agent, the agent definition means they have the authority to make business decisions according to your terms.
-If you need someone to help because you cannot be there to run your business, you might benefit from having an agent.
+This guide covered the essentials of what an agent is and different types of agents, including a corporate agent, general agent, special agent, and employees.
+When a business appoints an agent, the agent has the authority to make business decisions according to the business’s terms.
+If a business owner needs someone to help because they cannot be there to run their business, they might benefit from having an agent.

-Starting a business with us, and let us make the checklist for starting your company.
-Our business experts will be here to answer all your questions.
-We offer guidance on all stages of business ownership, from liability and taxes to closing your business.
+Starting a business with ZenBusiness helps business owners, acting as an agent on their behalf when navigating the business start-up process.
+Their business experts can offer guidance on all stages of business ownership, from liability and taxes to closing a business.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.